+We investigate next whether the findings above are sensitive to specific modelling choices.
+We present results of this robustness analysis for the arguably more interesting case of a longer anticipation horizon ($M=5$ and $N=8$) for which we find contractionary pre-implementation effects on output.
+For an easier comparison, output responses to news about a tax cut, as displayed in Figure \ref{fig:IRsRobustness}, always contain estimates (and confidence intervals) of the benchmark specification presented in Section \ref{sec:results}.
+As before, output responses are normalised, such that the trough response of tax receipts is minus one.
+Robustness checks for a shorter anticipation horizon ($M=1$ and $N=4$) can be found in Appendix \ref{sec:robustness}.\footnote{Results for a shorter anticipation horizon are qualitatively and quantitatively very similar to the findings discussed in Section \ref{sec:results}.}

-It is also plausible that political considerations drive the president's communication.
-One could imagine that a Republican president would conduct different economic policies and that people would expect tax cuts from him rather than from a Democratic president (or would deem initial announcements more credible).
-Similarly, an upcoming presidential election may affect our results if the president is campaigning for re-election with perhaps less credible announcements.
-Moreover, a president with low approval ratings may be inclined to propose policy reforms that increase his popularity.
-And finally, the president's relation with Congress may influence the tone in his public communications, but also the kind of policy reforms he brings forward.
-As shown in Figure \ref{fig:Robustness}(a), where we study output responses taking into account different additional political controls, none of this aspects seem to matter.
-To control for the president's popularity in public, we consider quarterly averages of Gallup's job approval ratings.
-The House and Senate concurrence is the percentage of members of congress who agree with the president's position on a roll call vote.\footnote{Both series are obtained from UC Santa-Barbara's American Presidency Project \url{https://www.presidency.ucsb.edu/}.} We add current observations and 12 lags of these additional controls to the benchmark set of regressors in the local projection regressions.
+It is plausible that political considerations drive the president's communication.
+One could imagine that Republican presidents would conduct different economic policies and that people are more likely to expect tax cuts from them than from Democratic presidents (or would deem initial announcements more credible).
+Similarly, upcoming presidential elections may affect our results if the president is campaigning for re-election with potentially less credible announcements.
+Moreover, presidents with low approval ratings may be inclined to propose policy reforms that increase popularity.
+And finally, the president's relation with Congress may influence the tone in his public communications, as well as the kind of policy reforms brought forward.
+Figure \ref{fig:IRsRobustness}(a) shows output responses incorporating these different political controls and indicates that none of these aspects seem to matter.\footnote{To control for the president's popularity in public, we consider quarterly averages of Gallup's job approval ratings.
+The House and Senate concurrence is the percentage of members of congress who agree with the president's position on a roll call vote.
+Both series are obtained from UC Santa-Barbara's American Presidency Project \url{https://www.presidency.ucsb.edu/}.
+We add current observations and 12 lags of these additional controls to the benchmark set of regressors in the local projection regressions.}